RobinHankin/disordR/CONTRIBUTING.md

 - **Bug Reports**: Feel free to report any bugs you encounter.
 - **Documentation**: Typos, clarity issues, or missing guides: your help is welcome here.
+- **Use cases**: if you use `disordR`, tell me about it!
+I want to know how the software is being used!
 - **Feature Discussions/Requests**: Got an idea?
 Open an issue to discuss its potential.
 - **Code Contributions**: All code contributions are welcome.